- Search The Registry

 - My Account

-Born in Klerksdorp, Transvaal, South Africa, Desmond Mpilo Tutu, and his family moved to Johannesburg when he was 12 years old.
-Although he wanted to become a physician, his family could not afford the cost and he followed in his father's footsteps in teaching.
-In 1951, Tutu studied at the Pretoria Bantu Normal College and went on to teach at Johannesburg Bantu High School, where he remained until 1957.
+Born in Klerksdorp, Transvaal, South Africa, Desmond Mpilo Tutu and his family moved to Johannesburg when he was 12.
+Although he wanted to become a physician, his family could not afford the cost, and he followed in his father's footsteps in teaching.
+In 1951, Tutu studied at the Pretoria Bantu Normal College and taught at Johannesburg Bantu High School, where he remained until 1957.

 In 1972, Tutu returned to the UK, where he was appointed vice-director of the Theological Education Fund of the World Council of Churches at Bromley in Kent.
 He returned to South Africa in 1975 and was appointed Anglican Dean of Johannesburg, the first Black African to hold that position.